-For additional information about using this annotation, see "Accessing Runtime Information about a Web Service Using JwsContext" in Getting Started With WebLogic Web Services Using JAX-RPC.
+For additional information about using this annotation, see "Accessing Runtime Information about a Web Service" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server.

 This annotation does not have any attributes.

 The following snippet of a JWS file shows how to use the @Context annotation; only parts of the file are shown, with relevant code in bold: